 Sometimes, a classic suitcase won't cut it, especially if you lean towards a more rugged or unpredictable travel style.
 Our travel gear experts took our lineup of top-ranked duffel bags to other continents, on bush planes, and on countless camping trips to see which ones provided the best durability, ease of transport, and weather resistance.

 Travel backpacks provide an alternative to traditional luggage, typically combining the features of a laptop backpack with storage that can rival that of carry on luggage.
-In our ratings to find the best travel backpack, our testers considered how versatile each pack is, how many travel-related features each offers, and, naturally, how comfortable each backpack is.
+In our travel backpack review, our testers considered how versatile each pack is, how many travel-related features each offers, and, naturally, how comfortable each backpack is.
 For the weekend warriors and minimalist packers out there, a travel backpack is the way to go.

 Once you arrive at your destination, it's likely that you will want some kind of bag or tote to bring daily necessities while you explore.
 Something larger than a purse, smaller than a duffel, you get the picture.
 This size tote can come in various shapes and sizes, and our testers have tested more versions than we can even count, so we know a thing or two about what allows some bags to outperform others.
 From laptop backpacks to tech-specific packs, we have rounded up some of our favorite backpacks for travel so you don't have to sift through the numerous options on the market.